CodeOwnerInsights

 Development

-To run the parser tests, in the ST console:
+To run the parser tests, in a terminal emulator:

 Ideally we will get these tests running in CI also.